 Range of ETFs

-When choosing an ETF tracker app, one of the key elements to look out for is the number of ETFs available to trade.
+When choosing an ETF tracker app, one of the key features that you may want to review is the number of ETFs available to trade.
 Many providers will have hundreds of tradeable ETFs, ensuring there’s an option for every risk appetite.
 Furthermore, having such a large selection of investment options will make it easier to gain exposure to a specific industry or commodity – removing the need to create your own investment portfolio of individual stocks.

-Understandably, the app’s account fees should also be considered.
+Understandably, the app’s account fees are an important criterion for many investors.
 Popular investment platforms tend to charge either a commission, the spread, or both.
 If the platform charges the spread, this can be variable (changes depending on market conditions) or fixed.
 Furthermore, non-trading fees such as deposit, withdrawal, inactivity, and account management fees should also be noted, as these can add up over time.

-Reaching your financial goals is much easier if the ETF app you choose has various trading tools.
+Many trading platforms provide a variety of tools and features to help users in the investing process.
 These tools can include educational resources, price alerts, analyst insights, and even copy trading features.
 Many ETF apps will also offer micro-investing (e.g. fractional investing), allowing users to invest small amounts in an asset and build up their position over time – which is a method promoted by many financial planning experts.

 Research & analysis resources

 When online trading, the ability to conduct technical and fundamental analysis can make all the difference when it comes to making effective investment decisions.
-Make sure you choose an ETF app that offers the ability to view charts and other statistical information, as this will remove the need to get this data from a third party.
+Some ETF apps offer the ability to view charts and other statistical information, which will remove the need to get this data from a third party.
 Furthermore, many ETF apps provide a selection of technical indicators to bolster your analysis.